notmd/bevy_simple_subsecond_system/readme.md

   - Queries filtering with `Added`, `Changed`, or `Spawned`
 - Some signatures are not supported, see the tests.
 Some have `#[hot]` commented out to indicate this
 - All hotpatched systems run as exclusive systems, meaning they won't run in parallel
+- For component migration:
+  - While top level component definitions can be changed and renamed (and will be migrated if using `HotPatchMigrate`), changing definitions of the types used as fields of the components isn't supported.
+It might work in some cases but most probably will be an undefined behaviour
 </details>